Mhassanmustafa/numberPlateDetection/README.md

 # Run on Local Machine

-Just run gui.m file on the matlab to run the project
+Just run plateGui.m file on the matlab to run the project